fastly/blockbuster/README.md

   Silence all output.
   default: false
 wipe_cassette_dir: Boolean
-  If true, will wipe the existing cassette directory on rental.
+  If true, will wipe the existing cassette directory when `rent` is called.
-  default: true
+  default: false
 ```

 These are all read-only attributes with the exception of `silent`.
 This is writeable so that one can suppress output